zikunz/tp/docs/DeveloperGuide.md

 ### 5.1.
 Types of Tests
 There are primarily three types of tests:

-1. Unit tests targeting the lowest level methods/classes. <br>
+1. Unit tests.
+Tests are conducted on the fundamental level methods/classes. <br>
-   e.g. TO BE ADDED
+   e.g. `seedu.easyLog.commons.ConstantsTest`

-2. Integration tests that are checking the integration of multiple code units (those code units are assumed to be working). e.g. TO BE ADDED
+2. Integration tests.
+Tests are conducted on checking the integration of multiple code units. <br>
+   e.g. `seedu.easyLog.storage.OrderManagerTest`

+3. Hybrids of unit and integration tests.
+Tests are conducted on multiple code units as well as their logic connections. <br>
+   e.g. `seedu.easyLog.parser.ItemsParserTest`

 [Return to Top](#1-introduction)